Answers to Frequently Asked Questions During Finals Week

 We are approaching the end of the semester, and with that, final examinations.
 We in Case Management fully understand that finals can be a particularly trying and stressful time for both students and faculty on campus.
 We have compiled a list of common questions and concerns that arise during this time in order to better help you access our services.

 Please note this information is for Krieger and Whiting Undergraduate students.

 If a student/advisee is considering taking a Medical Leave of Absence (MLoA) for the current semester:

-Beginning the last week of classes, Case Management switches to primarily walk in appointments.
-During these times appointments are first come, first serve.
-The benefit is that there is no commitment to attend at a specific time, students may come anytime during 1-4pm daily.
+Beginning the last week of classes, Case Management switches to primarily walk-in appointments.
+During these times appointments are first-come, first-serve.
+The benefit is that there is no commitment to attend at a specific time, students may come anytime during 11 a.m. to 3 p.m. daily.
 At times, there may be a small wait if many students show up at a similar time.
 Appointments are held at our offices in Mattin Center, room 210.